valy8851/github.io/Slak/IndexTOC.md

  [Conclusions from the textual history of Dioscorides.]: ./26.md#conclusions-from-the-textual-history-of-dioscorides

-[Macer on herbs; its great currency,]: ./26.md#macer-on-herbs--its-great-currency-
+[Macer on herbs; its great currency]: ./26.md#macer-on-herbs-its-great-currency

  [Problem of date and author.]: ./26.md#problem-of-date-and-author